SIProjects/SICash.Network/README.md

 ### Run

-Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Qt GUI using `src/qt/qtum-qt`
+Then you can either run the command-line daemon using `src/sicashd` and `src/sicash-cli`, or you can run the Qt GUI using `src/qt/sicash-qt`

 License
 -------

-Qtum is GPLv3 licensed.
+SICash is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/qtumproject/qtum/tags) are created regularly to indicate new official, stable release versions of Qtum.
+[Tags](https://github.com/sicashproject/sicash/tags) are created regularly to indicate new official, stable release versions of SICash.

-The contribution workflow is described in [CONTRIBUTING.md](https://github.com/qtumproject/qtum/blob/master/CONTRIBUTING.md).
+The contribution workflow is described in [CONTRIBUTING.md](https://github.com/sicashproject/sicash/blob/master/CONTRIBUTING.md).

 Testing